camscottFS/URL-Shortener/readme.md

 Make sure to shut off your server before running mocha or it will not work.

+## Workflow

+This application uses a feature branch workflow.
+When creating a new feature for the application you need to create a new branch for that specific feature.
+Once the feature is complete and passes testing the branch can then be merged into master.
+Once a feature is merged into the master branch a new release needs to be created before moving on to a new feature.
+In regards to Heroku you must merge the master branch into release.
+From there tests will be ran and if the tests pass Heroku will automatically deploy the application to the staging branch.

 ## Deployment

 To automatically deploy the application you will need to setup a server running Ubuntu.